Digital evidence: Authentication

 As with any evidence, the proponent of digital evidence must lay the proper foundation.
 Courts largely concerned themselves with the reliability of such digital evidence.
 As such, early court decisions required that authentication called "for a more comprehensive foundation."
 US v.
 Scholle, 553 F.2d 1109 (8th Cir.
 1976).
 As courts became more familiar with digital documents, they backed away from the higher standard and have since held that "computer data compilations… should be treated as any other record."
 US v.
 Vela, 673 F.2d 86, 90 (5th Cir.
 1982).

 A common attack on digital evidence is that digital media can be easily altered.
 However, in 2002 a US court ruled that "the fact that it is possible to alter data contained in a computer is plainly insufficient to establish untrustworthiness" (US v.
 Bonallo, 858 F. 2d 1427–1988 – Court of Appeals, 9th).

 Nevertheless, the "more comprehensive" foundation required by Scholle remains good practice.
 The American Law Reports lists a number of ways to establish the comprehensive foundation.
 It suggests that the proponent demonstrate "the reliability of the computer equipment", "the manner in which the basic data was initially entered", "the measures taken to ensure the accuracy of the data as entered", "the method of storing the data and the precautions taken to prevent its loss", "the reliability of the computer programs used to process the data", and "the measures taken to verify the accuracy of the program".

-In its turn it gave rise to a breed of commercial software technology solutions designed to preserve digital evidence in its original form and to authenticate it for admissibility in disputes and in court.
+The Best Evidence Rule is a legal principle that requires presenting the most reliable form of evidence in court, which is often the original document or file.
+In cases where digital evidence is involved, this means presenting the original digital file, rather than a printout or a copy.
+However, proving the authenticity and integrity of digital evidence can be challenging, as it is relatively easy to manipulate digital files and metadata.
+Therefore, establishing a clear chain of custody and demonstrating that the evidence presented is unchanged from its original state is crucial.
+To address this issue, commercial software technology solutions have been developed to preserve digital evidence in its original form and authenticate it for admissibility in court disputes.